AtharvTiwari-Coder/Snake/README.md

 # Snake
-This is just a Snake game.
+This is just a game